 Enter the amount you paid to travel from your old home to your new home.
 This includes transportation and lodging on the way.
 Include costs for the day you arrive.
 The members of your household do not have to travel together or at the same time.
-However, you may only include expenses for one trip per person.
+But you can only include expenses for one trip per person.
+Do not include any temporary living expenses or househunting expenses.

-If you use your own vehicle(s), you may figure the expenses by using either:
+If you use your own vehicle(s), you can figure the expenses by using either:

-- Actual out-of-pocket expenses for gas and oil, or - Mileage at the rate of 14 cents a mile.
+• Actual out-of-pocket expenses for gas and oil, or

+• Mileage at the rate of 15 cents a mile (22 cents a mile after August 31, 2005).

-You may add parking fees and tolls to the amount claimed under either method.
+You can add parking fees and tolls to the amount claimed under either method.